EoinLyng/Python/README.md

 11. Network Utilities
 12. Projects

-- All working files were placed in a Python Folder
+- All working files were placed in a Python Folder.
-- A sub folder was created in this Python directory for each of the above exercise headings
+- A sub folder was created in this Python directory for each of the above exercise headings.
-- In cases where these headings were broken down into sub headings in the examples addition sub folders weere created to accurately catogorise each python script.
+- In cases where these headings were broken down into sub headings in the examples additional sub folders were created to accurately categorise each python script.
-- The additional folders included in the Github rpository are empty except for a blank file ".getkeep" which allows empty directories to sync to a Github repository.
+- The additional folders included in the Github repository are empty except for a blank file ".getkeep" which allows empty directories to sync to a Github repository.